creativescala/creative-scala/src/raw/sequences/lists.md

 ##### Polygons! {-}

 At last, let's return to our example of drawing polygons.
-Write a method `polygon` that accepts the number of sides of the polygon and the starting rotation and produces a `Image` representing the specified regular polygon. *Hint:* use an interal accumulator.
+Write a method `polygon` that accepts the number of sides of the polygon and the starting rotation and produces a `Image` representing the specified regular polygon. *Hint:* use an internal accumulator.

 Use this utility to create an interesting picture combining polygon.
 Our rather unimaginate example is in [@fig:sequences:concentric-polygons].
 We're sure you can do better.